AgustinSRG/async-tools/README.md

 ## Async Interval

-Interval that waits for the async function to end before runnng it again.
+Interval that waits for the async function to end before running it again.
 Prevent multiple simultaneous executions.

 Example use case: Async periodic task